nestorrente/erdiagram/docs/Database_model.md

 #### Auto-incremental modifier

-Properties defined using the auto-incremental modifier will be modelled to `AUTO_INCREMENTAL` columns.
+Properties defined using the auto-incremental modifier will be modelled as `AUTO_INCREMENTAL` columns.

 _Note: as there are some database engines that doesn't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in those database engines that